Managing StarLeaf releasesLast updated May 7, 2021

 For more information, see Large meetings beta.

-You can now blur or replace your video background, with StarLeaf for Windows.
+You can now blur or replace your video background, with StarLeaf for Windows and macOS.

 For information on how to blur or replace your background, see Blur or replace background.